wpix/mini/content/about.md

 title = "About mini-me"
 type = "page"
 +++
-I'd like to think of this micro.blog as a personal space for posting quick (and weird) ideas ✨, unprocessed photos 📸, and probably short book reviews 📚.
+I'd like to think of this micro.blog as a personal space for posting quick (and weird) ideas ✨, photos taken by cellphones 📸, and probably short book reviews 📚.
 In a way I like those social-network-style entries, and I want to be able to continue post them even if I decided to go **social-media free**.
 That's the biggest motivation for creating this website.

 Like a **mini version** of [my site, of myself](https://www.ying-ish.com/).
 And this is why this site has the subdomain [mini.ying-ish.com](https://mini.ying-ish.com/) 🐣